 - SZ Score

-- Domain History (click on the SZ Score to look into the site’s previous activity)
+- Domain History (click on the SZ Score to look into the site’s previous activity or click here to check your domain ownership history)

 - Backlink Profile (you can activate Ahrefs metrics on Spamzilla – If you want a more in-depth look into the expired domain’s complete backlink profile, you might need to subscribe to Ahrefs)